Vegan Roasted Green Beans Recipe made with fresh green beans and mushrooms roasted in the oven. Mixed with a spicy tahini dressing.

 Have you spent time experimenting with green beans?
 What is your favorite recipe?

 Can I freeze leftover roasted green beans?

-No, I don’t recommend freezing these roasted green beans recipe because they will be a mushy, watery mess when you thaw them.
-The tahini dressing is not good for freezing.
+No, I don’t recommend freezing these roasted green beans recipe.
+That’s because they will be a mushy, watery mess when you thaw them out.
+Plus, the tahini dressing doesn’t taste well after being thawed.

 You can definitely refrigerate the green beans, but, use them up within 2-3 days of making them.

 Ideally, you want to freeze the roasted green beans and mushrooms without the dressing.
 If you feel like you made too much, freeze the extra veggies and then add the lemon dressing to the veggies